-Long gone are the days of replacing teeth with pieces of animal teeth or wood.
 Today, false teeth or dentures are made from long-lasting materials designed to safely and effectively replace lost teeth and restore your natural, sparkling smile.
-This article looks at the materials used in making dentures as well as the proper care.

-Dentures are replacements for missing teeth.
-That you can take or put it back on mouth.
-According to theU.S.
-National Library of Medicine, there are two types of dentures: complete (or full) and partial.
-Complete dentures fit comfortably over your entire upper or lower jaw, while partial dentures replace a single tooth or a few teeth.
+There are two types of dentures: complete (or full) and partial.
+Complete dentures fit comfortably over your entire upper or lower jaw, while partial dentures replace a single tooth or a few teeth—more on dentures.

-So, the material depends on the type of denture your needs, preferences, and budget.
-That’s why it helps to know more about dentures in general, as well as the different types and materials.
+The material depends on the type of denture you need, your preferences, and your budget.
+That’s why it helps to know more about dentures in general and the different types.
 That way, you can make an informed choice and pick a denture option that restores your smile’s beautiful and natural radiance.